- People with high hemoglobin levels had a higher chance of blood clots, like heart attack and stroke, and death with this drug. Talk with the doctor.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 - Throw away any part not used after use.

-- Throw away any part not used after 3 weeks.
+- Throw away any part not used 3 weeks after first use.

 - If you cannot store in a refrigerator, you may store at room temperature for up to 7 days.